BorgwardtLab/Epistasis-lightbulb/README.md

 ## Contact

-For any questions or suggestions, please contact Panagiotis Achlioptas at: pachlioptas@gmail.com
+For any questions or suggestions, please contact Panagiotis Achlioptas at: pachlioptas [at] gmail.com